NVQ Diploma Level 5 in Occupational Health and Safety Practice

 On completion of the NVQ requirements, candidates will be awarded a City and Guilds Level 5 NVQ Diploma in Occupational Health and Safety Practice.
 A separate certificate will detail all individual units completed as part of the overall health and safety NVQ programme.

-The price of this programme is usually £1,750.00 + VAT, but is currently on special offer at £1,395.00 + VAT.
-This price includes your candidate guide on CD-ROM, delivery and return of your completed portfolio, 12 months tutor support and your registration fee with City & Guilds.
+Normally £1,595.00 + vat, the NVQ Level 5 in Occupational Health and Safety is currently on special offer at £1,195.00 + vat.
+This price includes your candidate guide, 12 months tutor support and your registration fee with City & Guilds.

 If you are interested in obtaining the NVQ Diploma Level 5 in Occupational Health and Safety Practice, please complete the pre-registration form (which can be accessed by clicking on the link below) and return it, along with a current CV and job description, either by e-mail to firstname.lastname@example.org or by post or fax using the information given on the form.
 When we have received your form, one of our specialist health and safety experts will check to make sure that the qualification is right for you, and be in touch to discuss the specific details of the NVQ programme.